Fannie Hurst: Author

-Beginning in the late 1930s, critics no longer took her seriously and sometimes expressed frustration about the continued popularity of her work in the face of bad reviews.
-In the post-World War II era, she was regarded as merely a popular author who wrote for and about the working classes.
+By the late 1930s, critics no longer took her seriously and sometimes expressed frustration about the continued commercial popularity of her work in the face of bad reviews.
+In the post-World War II era, she was regarded as a popular author who wrote for and about the working classes.
 She became a favorite target of parodists, including Langston Hughes, who parodied her racially themed novel Imitation of Life as Limitations of Life.
 Her own editor, Kenneth McCormick, described her as a "fairly corny artist" but a "wonderful storyteller".
-She was also called the "Queen of the Sob Sisters", "sob sister" being a term used in the early 20th century for female reporters who wrote sentimental human interest stories designed to evoke an emotional response from female readers.
-Hurst herself recognized that she was "not a darling of the critics" but said, "I have a vast popular audience — it warms me, like a furnace."
+She was also called the "Queen of the Sob Sisters".
+Hurst recognized that she was "not a darling of the critics" but said, "I have a vast popular audience — it warms me, like a furnace."

 The great popularity of Hurst's works gave her major celebrity status.
 Hurst also took steps to publicize herself for purposes of promoting both her writing and the activist causes she espoused (see Social activism).
-In the 1920s, news media widely covered aspects of her personal life such as her unconventional marriage (see Personal life and death) and a diet on which she lost 40 pounds.
+In the 1920s, news media widely covered aspects of her personal life such as her unconventional marriage (see Life and death) and a diet on which she lost 40 pounds.
 She was frequently interviewed about her views on subjects relating to love, marriage and family.
 For decades, The New York Times continued to report regularly on Hurst's doings, including her walks in Central Park with her dogs, her travels abroad, her wardrobe, and the interior decoration of her apartment.